Shivam010/GoLang-Terminal-Messenger/README.md

 And because of the use of gRPC and Protocol Buffers, one can build the project using the proto file `proto/define.proto` which makes it a cross-platform messaging application.

+It uses TCP and HTTP/2 Network Protocol for transport.

 Refer [gRPC](https://grpc.io/docs/) and [protobuf](https://developers.google.com/protocol-buffers/) for more understanding

 Project Directories